jamoellm/quickmark/README.md

 ## 🔒 Permissions

-This extension uses the following Firefox Manifest V3 permissions:
+This extension uses the following Firefox Manifest V2 permissions:

 * `bookmarks`: To search and update your saved bookmarks.
 * `activeTab`: To read the URL of your currently active tab.
 * `storage`: To store your defined Regex patterns locally.

+All data is stored locally.

 ---